SAKryukov/javascript-playground/article/article.md

 **4.2.0**: Introduced [host context protection](#heading-host-context-protection), eliminated reloading of the host application on the modification of the "Strict Mode" control value.

 **4.3.0**: Many fixes and improvements.

+**5.1.0**: //SA???
+Implemented [PWA](https://developer.mozilla.org/en-US/docs/Web/Progressive_web_apps).
+Application can be installed on a local system from a Web site based on one of supporting browaser and then used 100% off-line.